grrinchas/CI285-calculator/README.md

 - 401 - if username and password doesn't match OR request doesn't have `Authorization` header
 - 404 - if user doesn't exists.

+### _PUT /users/:username/:operations/:operand/:operand_

-**PUT /users/:username/:operations/:operand/:operand** - saves users calculation in the history.
+Saves users calculation in the history.

 ## Calculator API